FINDING A SERIES OR AN AUTHOR:

 > Macha: goddess worshipped by the Beladors, who is sometimes supportive and sometimes callous

-> Sen: mysterious, powerful VIPER of unknown ancestry who hates Evalle for unknown reasons
+> Sen: mysterious, powerful VIPER of unknown ancestry who despises Evalle for unknown reasons

-> Tristan: an Alterant who is Evalle's enemy in books 1 and 2, but who may become an ally
+> Tristan: an Alterant who is Evalle's enemy in books 1 and 2, but who eventually becomes an ally

 Love wrote a short story ("Midnight Kiss Goodbye") about Trey (a VIPER enforcer) in Dead After Dark, but it doesn't really contribute much to the world building for the series.